Alicia, Isabela: Congress representation

 Alicia, belonging to the third legislative district of the province of Isabela, currently represented by Hon.
 Ian Paul L. Dy.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 The office governs the public and private elementary and public and private high schools throughout the municipality.

-Alicia has two universities that cater to the people of the municipality and other neighboring municipalities and provinces.
-Alicia is also noted for having the most high-tech school in the region.
+Alicia has two school districts: Alicia North, and Alicia South.